 Georgia State Parks Camping Reservation Guide

 So now you’re ready to make a Georgia State Parks camping reservation, right?
-Several parks now have site-specific reservations, so you can reserve the perfect spot for you – right on the water, near the playground, near the bathrooms, away from everyone – whatever suits you!
-And if you want to visit a park that doesn’t have that option, no worries!
-You can still reserve a spot, and then you’ll just pick your favorite when you arrive.
+All parks now have site-specific reservations, so you can reserve the perfect spot for you – right on the water, near the playground, near the bathrooms, away from everyone – whatever suits you!

 Georgia State Parks Camping North of Atlanta